JimChr-R4GN4R/CTFlearn-Writeups/Miscellaneous/Scavenger Hunt 3 (100 points)/README.md

 ####################################################################################################################

-This challenge is very special because I solved it with my beloved sister!
+This challenge is very special because I solved it with my beloved sister who has no idea of CTFs!
-If she wasn't here to help me at the last part of the challenge,I am not sure I would solve it <3
+If she wasn't here to help me at the last part of the challenge,I am not sure that I would solve it <3

 So let's start!